 Did you know that Australians are 7 times more likely to notice a negative than a positive?
 It’s why the TV news and papers start with all the bad news – it makes us stop and watch.
+Unfortunately there is enough negative news to go around these days to fill most of the bulletin and papers.

 The Thankful Plan is designed to help us rewire our brain so we can start to see the positives in our lives.